-These are our top picks for the films you can stream to get a sense of some the countries we won’t be able to visit for a while.
+These are our top picks for the films you can stream to get a sense of some of the countries we won’t be able to visit for a while.
 We know it’s not the same as collecting a couple of fresh new stamps in the passport.
 But if you have to be stuck on the couch with nothing to do but stream movies to pass the time, you may as well feed the travel bug while you’re at it!

 China – The Farewell

 This powerful movie about the Chinese-American experience, the importance of levity in the face of grief.
 Billi leaves her home in New York City to visit her terminally ill grandmother in Changchun.
 She struggles to adjust to mainland Chinese life as her Western values clash, faithfully portraying the story of all those away from home, whether it’s travelling or actually living in a country with a completely different culture.
-Overall, the movie takes a heartfelt look at the Chinese traditions, culture and identity.
+Overall, the movie takes a heartfelt look at Chinese traditions, culture, and identity.
 You will vicariously live your memories of culture shock through Billie as she tries to deal with it herself.

 India – Lion

 Lion will not only provide you a beautiful virtual trip to India, but also a good cry – so don’t forget your tissues.
 Based on a true story, the movie follows a 5-year-old boy who accidentally boards a train and subsequently ends up in a home for abandoned children.
 As he grows older his memories return and he becomes desperate to find his family.
-He sets out on the hard and long journey to be reunited once and for all, this movie will tug on all your heart strings and emotions.
+He sets out on the hard and long journey to be reunited once and for all, this movie will tug on all your heartstrings and emotions.
 Nonetheless, this movie does a brilliant job of capturing the essence of India, emerging you in the culture and picturesque landscapes.

 Japan – Memoirs of a Geisha

 Follow this slowly brewing forbidden love story between a geisha and one of her loyal patrons as they beat the odds by defying tradition and the last great war to be together.
 Memoirs of a Geisha is worth watching for the breathtaking visuals alone, perfectly portraying the ancient Japanese culture along with it.
-Take in the different aspects of Japanese culture from the different styles of fashion to the range of local foods, right down to the different beliefs, traditions and the history that make up Japan today.
+Take in the different aspects of Japanese culture from the different styles of fashion to the range of local foods, right down to the different beliefs, traditions, and the history that make up Japan today.

 Jordan – Indiana Jones and the Last Crusade

 In Indiana’s third adventure he is on the hunt for that ultimate treasure, the Holy Grail.
-Along the way he must contend with Nazis, a secret brotherhood and, of course, snakes.
+Along the way, he must contend with Nazis, a secret brotherhood, and, of course, snakes.
 But best of all, the final act is dominated by the imposing rose-coloured ruins of Petra.
-Let this archaeologist guide you from your couch through the real-life route of the Siq and discover the awe striking structures carved into the rocks.
+Let this archaeologist guide you from your couch through the real-life route of the Siq and discover the awe-striking structures carved into the rocks.
 These beautiful panoramic scenes will make you feel like this is a fictional place and provide you with true wanderlust for Jordan.

 Singapore – Crazy Rich Asians